 Of course, with all the technology available on the internet, you should not be shocked that you can find websites offering help in your child’s studies.
 Some of them can come when searching at Google, and some of them can come to you by other people who are also having their child homeschooled.

 Homeschool Lesson Plans Library

 The most straightforward place to look for resources is by going to a public library.
 Public libraries have books and references for your child to take home and use.
 Libraries have different instructional materials such as videos (like those from National Geographic) and cassette tapes (like tapes that will help you learn another language).
-These instructional materials not only help with the books in teaching but they also help in easing out the dull quality and the monotony of books given out to children.
+These instructional materials not only help with the books in teaching.
+But they also help in easing out the dull quality and the monotony of books given out to children.

 Homeschool Lesson Plans Friends Curriculum

 Another place to look for homeschool lesson plans is at the house of another parent who decided to homeschool their children.
-You might find it interesting that they are willing to share both their experiences and their used materials (books, references, and other activity materials).
+You might find it interesting that they are willing to share both: their experiences and their used materials (books, references, and other activity materials).
 You could save a lot of money and at the same time learn from these people who have already experienced the joys and the pains of homeschooling a child.

 Homeschool Lesson Plans and Curriculum Summary

-The last place to find homeschool lesson plans, but not the least on this list, is inside your home.
+The last place to find homeschool lesson plans, but not the least on this list is inside your home.
 Search your cupboard and teach your child some simple baking lessons.
-Baking will not only help your relationship with your child, but it will also promote your child to learn patience and of course will teach your child how to bake.
+Baking will not only help your relationship with your child, but it will also promote your child to learn patience and, of course, will teach your child how to bake.

 You could also do outdoor activities such as planting seeds.
-Planting will help your child be interested in plant life, but if coupled with other events (such as mathematics), this has a potential to be both fun and instructional.
-You just have to find out where your child’s attention is focused.
+Planting will help your child be interested in plant life, but if coupled with other events (such as mathematics), this has the potential to be both fun and instructional.
+You have to find out where your child’s attention is focused.
 Upon learning this, you can try to join your child’s playtime and turn it into something educational.